 BEC attacks and the resulting financial redirection has cost businesses nearly $26 billion since 2016 alone.
 Attacks are low-cost and easy to execute, and by the time they’re detected, it’s easy for attackers to dismantle their operations and walk away.

-Solutions and best practices to secure your law firm
+How to secure your law firm against cyber attacks

 Tackling cyber threats and mitigating risks are challenging processes for any organization, and law firms are no exception.
 The good news is that your approach to defending against these threats and proactively building an effective cyber security program is no different from any other business.